 Sigmund Freud, a medic by training, wanted to create a scientific perspective on how people with psychological and emotional issues might be helped.
 This proved tricky given the level of understanding of neuro-science at the turn of the 20th century.
-As I hear it, he would have loved to have been a 21st century neuro-scientist but he arrived before his time.
+As I hear it, he arrived before his time.
 Consequently, he filled the unavoidable gaps in his understanding with metaphors and stories – often from Greek mythology.
 Fortunately, he got some results and a school of therapy was born – it was called psycho-analysis.

 However, the success rates obtained by therapy, and from all the ‘schools’ that followed on from Freud, stubbornly refused to improve over the decades.
 Fortunately, neuro-science made rapid progress and helped to build bridges.